ayeujjawalsingh/User-Management-System/Readme.md

 # User Management System

-This project demonstrates a microservice architecture designed to manage user registration, authentication, password management, and communication through email/SMS notifications.
+This project demonstrates a microservice architecture designed to manage user registration, authentication, password management, and communication through a notification service that includes email and SMS features for sending OTPs and other information to users.
 The system uses an API Gateway for routing client requests to the respective services.

 ## Architecture Overview